 Pinot Noir – acidity

 Pinot Noir is the perfect red wine for understanding acidity.
 If you like Pinot Noir, the chances are you’ll enjoy other highly acidic red wines such as Grenache.
 When you taste Pinot Noir for the first time, you’ll experience a puckering sensation in your mouth, as though drinking a fizzy drink.
 This is the acid at work.
-A good bottle of Pinot Noir has exactly the right balance of tannins and acidity to compliment the fruity nature of the wine.
+A good bottle of Pinot Noir has exactly the right balance of tannins and acidity to complement the fruity nature of the wine.

 Syrah/Shiraz – body

 The body of the wine is also important.
-Red wine tends to be heavier-bodied than white because of their composition, but each varies according to its origins.
+Red wine tends to be heavier-bodied than white because of its composition, but each varies according to its origins.
 Syrah or Shiraz (as the New World likes to call it) is an excellent example of a full-bodied red wine.

 You should be able to taste darker flavours such as plum, chocolate and tobacco in Syrah, which add to its velvety/milky quality.
-If this hits the spot, we recommend you try Malbec for a similar wine tasting experience.
+If this hits the spot, we recommend you try Malbec for a similar wine-tasting experience.

 Cabernet Sauvignon – tannin